-The tests are externally marked by the External Marking Services managed by STA to ensure that marking is consistent between schools.
+The tests are externally marked by STA to ensure that marking is consistent between schools.
 Once the tests have been marked the national standard is set.
-Pupils who achieve expected standard will have a scaled score of 100.
-After the national standard has been set the raw score is transformed into a scaled score.
+Pupils who achieve exactly the national standard will have a scaled score of 100.
+After the national standard has been set, a statistical technique called 'scaling' is used to transform the raw score into a scaled score.
 The scaled score runs from 80 to 120.

-Conversion tables for translating raw scores into a scaled score for the 2018 tests were published on 10 July.
+Conversion tables for translating raw scores into a scaled score for the 2019 tests were published on 9 July.

 STA will ensure that standards in the tests will remain consistent from year to year.
 To do this, they will use statistical evidence drawn from the pre-test; and judgemental evidence provided by the most senior markers on how pupils performed in the test compared to pupil performance on previous tests.
-National data is available at the standards maintenance meeting to demonstrate the impact of the decisions made but is not used as the basis for decision making.
-The standards maintenance meeting is observed by representatives from Ofqual and the teacher associations and unions.
+National data is available at the standard setting meeting to demonstrate the impact of the decisions made but is not used as the basis for decision making.
+The standard setting process is observed by representatives from the teacher associations and unions.

-National curriculum tests are designed to be as similar as possible in terms of difficulty from year to year, but slight differences will occur between years.
+National curriculum tests are designed to be as similar as possible from year to year, but slight differences in difficulty will occur between years.
 Scaled scores maintain their meaning over time so that two pupils achieving the same scaled score on two different tests will have demonstrated the same attainment.
 100 will always represent the 'national standard' but the 'raw score' that equates to 100 might be different (though similar) each year.

 After marking, schools can view scanned images of their pupil's tests scripts and request a review of the marking if they believe that that there is a discrepancy between how questions have been marked and the published mark scheme.
-STA publish a statistical publication each year with data on the review process.
-In 2017, reviews were requested for 1% of test papers.
-Schools are only encouraged to apply for a review if they thought it would result in a change leading to a pupil reaching or not reaching the expected standard or a change of 2 or more marks to the raw score.
+In 2018, reviews were requested for 1% of test papers and the majority of review applications resulted in no change to the test outcome.
+Schools are only encouraged to apply for a review if they thought it would result in a change leading to a pupil reaching or not reaching the expected standard or a change of 3 or more marks to the raw score.
 Outcomes of reviews are not reflected in the provisional data but are included in the revised data.